systemd/systemd/docs/DISCOVERABLE_PARTITIONS.md

 `/home/`, `/srv/`, `/var/` and `/var/tmp/` and the swap partitions based on GUID Partition Tables (GPT)!_

+This specification describes the use of GUID Partition Table (GPT) UUIDs to enable automatic discovery of partitions and their intended mountpoints.
-The GUID Partition Table (GPT) is mandatory on EFI systems.
-It allows identification of partition types with UUIDs.
-So far Linux has made little use of this, and mostly just defined one UUID for file system/data partitions and another one for swap partitions.
-With this specification, we introduce additional partition types to enable automatic discovery of partitions and their intended mountpoint.
+Traditionally Linux has made little use of partition types, mostly just defining one UUID for file system/data partitions and another one for swap partitions.
+With this specification, we introduce additional partition types for specific uses.
 This has many benefits:

 * OS installers can automatically discover and make sense of partitions of existing Linux installations.
-* The OS can discover and mount the necessary file systems with a non-existing or incomplete `/etc/fstab` file and without the `root=` kernel command line option.
+* The OS can discover and mount the necessary file systems with a non-existent or incomplete `/etc/fstab` file and without the `root=` kernel command line option.
-* Container managers (such as nspawn and libvirt-lxc) can decode and set up file systems contained in GPT disk images automatically and mount them to the right places, thus allowing booting the same, identical images on bare-metal and in Linux containers.
+* Container managers (such as nspawn and libvirt-lxc) can introspect and set up file systems contained in GPT disk images automatically and mount them to the right places, thus allowing booting the same, identical images on bare metal and in Linux containers.
 This enables true, natural portability of disk images between physical machines and Linux containers.
 * As a help to administrators and users partition manager tools can show more